jacobo-diaz/latexudc-UDCreport_template/README.md

 # latexudc-UDCreport_template
-LaTeX class for reports with Universidade da Coruña (UDC) style
+LaTeX class and template for reports with Universidade da Coruña (UDC) style